Skilled Trades Ontario Logo

 Workforce Planning Boards gather intelligence about the supply of labour and the demand side of the local labour market by working with employers to identify and meet their current and emerging skills needs.

-Retrieved from: Home – Workforce Planning Ontario
+For more information, visit Home – Workforce Planning Ontario

 Workforce Planning Ontario was used: